indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 |image1|

-First you must to create an user account by clicking on login.
+First you must create an user account by clicking on login.
 You will be presented with a Log In screen and with an option to create an account.
-A form will need to be filled in with your user details.
-Once this is complete an email will be sent to you with a link to activate your account, once activated you will then be able to login.
+A form will needs to be filled in with your user details.
+Once this is complete an email will be sent to you with a link to activate your account.
+Once activated, you will then be able to login.
 Now, it is the moment to add yourself as an Administrator.
 In order to do so, click on *Server admin*, in the top blue bar, and you will access the `Administration Area <#administration-area>`_.

 |image2|